I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbaapi/ns-hbaapi-hba_mgmtinfo.md

 ## Members

-`IPAddress`

-Contains the IP address f the HBA.

-`IPVersion`

-Indicates the version of the IP protocol used by the HBA.
+`wwn`

+Contains a 64 bit world-wide name (WWN) that uniquely identifies the primary fibre channel node (host system) to which the HBA is attached.
+This information is returned in an RNID Accept payload in response to an RNID request.
+For more information about the meaning of this member, see the description of the RNID Accept payload in the <i>Fibre Channel Framing and Signaling (FC-FS) </i>specification, published by the T11 committee.
+For a discussion of worldwide names, see the T11 committee's <i>Fibre Channel HBA API</i> specification.

+`unittype`

+Contains a value that indicates the unit type.
+Unit types include such things as gateways, switches, hubs, storage subsystems, etc. For a list of values that can be assigned to this field and their corresponding units, see the <i>Fibre Channel Framing and Signaling (FC-FS) </i>specification, published by the T11 committee.

+`PortId`

+Contains a vendor-specific value that identifies the physical port on the HBA that has a Fibre-Channel link attached.
 For more information about the meaning of this member, see the <i>Fibre Channel Framing and Signaling (FC-FS) </i>specification, published by the T11 committee.

 `NumberOfAttachedNodes`

 Indicates the number of nodes to which the HBA is attached.
 For more information about the meaning of this member, see the description of the RNID Accept payload in the <i>Fibre Channel Framing and Signaling (FC-FS) </i>specification, published by the T11 committee.

-`PortId`

-Contains a vendor-specific value that identifies the physical port on the HBA that has a Fibre-Channel link attached.
+`IPVersion`

+Indicates the version of the IP protocol used by the HBA.
 For more information about the meaning of this member, see the <i>Fibre Channel Framing and Signaling (FC-FS) </i>specification, published by the T11 committee.

+`UDPPort`

+Indicates the UDP/TCP port number used by the HBA.
+For more information about the meaning of this member, see the <i>Fibre Channel Framing and Signaling (FC-FS) </i>specification, published by the T11 committee.

+`IPAddress`

+Contains the IP address f the HBA.

 `reserved`